 Door County - Lookin' Good!

-We'll keep bringing you some unique insights through Navigator News(tm) - this issue is particularly exciting, with lots of summer fun!
+We'll keep bringing you some unique insights through Navigator News(tm) -

 All the Newsletters are "archived" and available anytime through our website, DoorCountyNavigator.com.
 So you can go and read all of our back-issues if you'd like!

 - The November/December Super Giveaway is already running . . . have you entered yet?
 A wonderful 2-night stay in Sister Bay and a whole bunch of other great prizes!
 In fact, there will be a second place prize too!
 Tell your friends about it!
 And the October Winner is posted!

 - TWITTER WITH US!
 You can now follow DoorCountyNavigator.com on Twitter!
 Yes!
 Look for DoorCountyInfo or click right here and follow our Twitter posts (they also feed to our BLOG).
 You can even have Twitter alerts delivered to your mobile phone - so when you are in Door County you might get some important info!
 Follow us on Twitter!

 And please visit our Sponsors' websites!
 They make the Navigator News(tm) possible!
 And they are some of the best places to stay in Door County - click on their pictures and see what they have to offer - you will like what you find!
 Thanks!

 |Last-minute Door County-Made

 Thinking about sending someone a holiday gift from Door County?
 Here are some good ideas that can be purchased online, by phone, or in person.

 A holiday wreath, creatively designed by Door County artisans from locally harvested greens, is a perfect idea for business colleagues, neighbors, teachers and others who may be on your Christmas list.